Free Shipping on Orders over $75 to the Contiguous US

 These are best tasting if you wait about 3 weeks after canning.
 Enjoy!

-In zones 3-9, you can overwinter cold hardy onions, otherwise you should plant them in the spring after the risk of frost has passed.
+In zones 3-9, you can overwinter cold-hardy onions.
+Otherwise, you should plant them in the spring after the risk of frost has passed.
 Garlic is always planted in the fall so it has time to establish all winter long.
-All 3 of these crops should be heavily mulched to keep weed pressure down.
+All 3 of these crops should be heavily mulched to reduce weed pressure.
 Water regularly.
 For the most part, garlic and onions don’t have many pests to worry about.

-In the spring, you should pull back the mulch on your garlic, give them a quick weed and feed them, then put the mulch back on.
-Spring planted onions, garlic and winter squash grow all summer long, are harvested in late summer when the plants start to die back and then cured for a few weeks.
-Curing of winter squash and onions can be done on wire racks using fans for air circulation, while garlic can be tied up and hung for several weeks.
+In the spring, you should pull back the mulch on your garlic, give them a quick weed, then feed them, then put the mulch back on.
+Spring-planted onions, garlic, and winter squash grow all summer long, are harvested in late summer when the plants start to die back, and then cured for a few weeks.
+Cure winter squash and onions on wire racks using fans for air circulation, while garlic can be tied up and hung for several weeks.

 Onions should also be stored in a cool, dark place and will keep for 2-4 months.
-Keeping outer layers on will help keep them fresh longer.
+Keeping the outer layers on will help them stay fresher longer.

 Going into your pantry in winter for any of these 3 items is so comforting!

 I hope you try growing some of these crops in your own home garden.
 If you don’t have the space or time, find your local farmer and stock up!
-Farmers at the market will often have great prices on things that are high producing that week.
+Farmers at the market often have great prices on high-producing items that week.
 If your favorite farmer seems to have a lot of one item you would like to preserve, ask if they would be willing to sell you a larger quantity next week.
-That way they know to pick extra and you can get going with your preserving.
+That way, they know to pick extra, and you can get going with your preserving.

 There is just nothing like eating a homegrown meal when there is snow on the ground and a fire burning.